dao-duc-tung/ecs-ml-deploy-system/README.md

 In the future, when you want to update and validate the CloudFormation template without triggering the CodePipeline either manually or automatically, follow these steps:

-1. Set `APITag` parameter in the parameter json file to the latest git commit hash in master branch.
+1. Set the `APITag` parameter in the parameter JSON file to the latest git commit hash in the master branch.
 1. Run `aws cloudformation update-stack` command.
-1. After confirming the template is usable, discard the changes of the `APITag` parameter in the parameter json file and commit the rest of changes.
+1. After confirming the template is usable, discard the changes of the `APITag` parameter in the parameter JSON file and commit the rest of the changes.

 ### Access container in Fargate/EC2 instance using ECS Exec